 Sulfur is used during winemaking to help keep the wine from oxidizing and to kill off any lingering yeast and bacteria.
 It’s a food preservative found in many of the things we enjoy and helps keep our food fresh and unspoiled.

-We’re in luck here because sulfur is pretty darn simple to fix.
-It’s as easy as a quick decant.
+We’re in luck here because this issue is pretty darn simple to fix.
+The easy way to make wine taste better in this situation is to decant.
 Pour your wine into a decanter and gently give it a quick swirl or two.
 Let the wine stand for a few minutes, then go ahead and pour it into your glass.
 By now, any sulfur-derived odors should have blown off and you can carry on drinking as if nothing ever happened.

 Your Wine Smells Like a Barnyard